relativitydev/file-migration-cli/README.md

 ### Parameter descriptions for target login

 The following table describes each of the parameters used to log in to a target instance.
-For more parameters, see [Commands](#commands) and [Authentication - source instance](#authentication-source-instance).
+For more parameters, see [Commands](#commands).

 Parameter|Description
 --------------|------------------